 Bobkowski, a self-styled cosmopolitan Pole, decided to stay in exile after the war and never returned to Poland (he lived in France and Guatemala).

 His irreverent tone, insistence on personal freedom, and rejection of dogmas of any stripe deprived him of a readership in Poland until Communism ended.
 His distinctive voice awaits discovery in the English-speaking world.

-9. Educational writings: Selected Works by Janusz Korczak
+9. Educational writings: 'How to Love a Child and Other Selected Works' by Janusz Korczak

 Janusz Korczak, one of Poland’s greatest pedagogues and educators, was also a great writer – and not only of children’s books.
 This should become quite clear in the two-volume edition of Korczak’s Selected Works, prepared by the Janusz Korczak Association of Canada and scheduled to come out later this year.
 The publication will include new translations of classics such as How to Love a Child and A Child's Right to Respect, along with other pieces like The Ghetto Diary, translated by some of the most accomplished Polish-English translators.
 The publication is co-financed by the Adam Mickiewicz Institute.